petermp79/coding-challenges/README.md

 Don’t agree with me?
 Google "coding challenge", you will find tons of so-called algorithm experts and coding challenge sites trying to cash in on people who are struggling with this stupid coding challenge culture.

-Well, after this experience, I think I would better spend my time working on my own projects rather than wasting my time going through this whole aimless coding "ritual" called coding challenge.
+Well, after this experience, I think I would better spend my time working on my own projects rather than wasting my time going through this whole aimless coding "ritual" called "coding challenge".
+To conclude, I'd like to quote a comment on LinkedIn that I came across ...
+I dont recall exactly the quote but some thing like this ...
+"The whole process makes me feel like I am a coding monkey or at least they expect me to be that way."

 So, in short, I am done with coding challenge.